-How is Platinum price per ounce determined?
+How is the platinum price per ounce determined?

-- Reliant on Automobile Industry – Platinum is an industrial metal.
+Reliant on Automobile Industry – Platinum is an industrial metal.
 The automobile industry uses more than half of the platinum produced in the world.
 It’s used for car catalytic converters which refine automobile emissions to make a cleaner and safer environment.
-Hence the automobile industry is one of the major and vital factors in determining the price of platinum.
+Hence the automobile industry is one of the significant and vital factors in determining the price of platinum.

-- Limited Availability – A majority of the world’s platinum comes from two places, South Africa and Russia.
+Limited Availability – A majority of the world’s platinum comes from two places, South Africa and Russia.
 If these countries are involved in any natural disasters or go through any economic turmoil, it can certainly cause fluctuations in platinum prices.

-- There is a huge demand for it in the automobile industry.
+There is a huge demand for it in the automobile industry.
 The global growth in manufacturing has escalated the demand for metals such as platinum, hence making platinum a good opportunity for investors in the long terms.

-- Flexibility in investing options makes it easier to invest in platinum.
+Flexibility in investing options makes it easier to invest in platinum.
 One can buy platinum coins and bars, and future contracts.
 There are also ETF and equity options available to investors and collectors.

-Why can’t I buy at the Platinum spot price? / What is a Premium?
+Why can’t I buy platinum at the spot price?
+What is a premium?